With Teeth: Critical reception

-With Teeth received mostly positive reviews from critics, with an aggregate rating of 71 based on 22 reviews on Metacritic.
 Rolling Stone's Rob Sheffield described the album as "vintage Nine Inch Nails", while Stylus Magazine said "The words 'triumphant return' are apt."
 Rock critic Robert Christgau gave it a lukewarm review, commenting in The Village Voice, "All pretense of deeper meaning worn into shtick, [Reznor] is left with the aggro mood music that was always his calling."
 Newsday gave With Teeth a rating of A− and called it "a strong reminder why, despite his lengthy absences, Reznor remains alt-rock royalty."
 Many reviewers commented upon the lyrics in songs like "All the Love in the World" for their personal and mournful quality.

 Other critics panned the album, including the Village Voice critic Edward J. Keyes, who described the album as "all paint-by-numbers with no topography or relief—just one angry distorted chord after another."
 PopMatters critically slammed the album, summarizing its poor review by simply saying "Trent Reznor has run out of ideas."
 In the review for AllMusic, editor Stephen Thomas Erlewine was also muted in his praise for the album, claiming that "[It] is the work of a craftsman, a musician who meticulously assembles his work by layering details so densely, there's never a moment on the record where something isn't roiling under the surface, where something isn't added to the mix.
 He's good at this, though.
 With Teeth is an impressive achievement technically and the music is generally strong, yet there's a nagging problem – namely, there's nothing new here."

 With Teeth was named one of the top 40 albums of 2005 by Spin magazine.
 The song "The Hand That Feeds" was nominated for Best Hard Rock Performance for the 48th Annual Grammy Awards in 2006.
 The song "Every Day Is Exactly the Same" was nominated for a Grammy Award in 2007.
 Pitchfork named "The Hand That Feeds" in its "Top 500 Tracks of the 2000s", at number 406.
 In 2005, Reznor was nominated by the Billboard Music Awards as the "Modern Rock Artist of the Year".